abdulghani/knam-assignment/README.md

 - Add route request validation
 - Add unit and integration tests.
 - Separate data access to a tested model repository
+- Add the report generation process to the queue/schedule